 One of the most important considerations of the AWS business model is to get to maximum utilisation while retaining optimal revenues and profits.
 This is very similar to Amazon’s transport and fulfilment infrastructure.
 Both divisions are capital-intensive and high fixed cost.
 Utilisation is key to achieve profitability and self-funded growth.
 Therefore, the business model economics is quite similar.

 Computing capacity is a perishable commodity like hotel rooms, aircraft seats, food or unused shelf space in a warehouse.
 Idle sitting processor or memory capacity makes no money to offset the initial capital costs, the ongoing operating or overhead costs.
 If it was a pure on-demand model, AWS would risk spikes, bullwhip effects and underutilised capacity in the long term.

 AWS’ business and pricing model are closely linked with Amazon offering strong incentives to customers to get to high utilisation on their data servers.
-Here is the direct link to the section where I have covered Amazon’s pricing strategies to incentivise usage in detail.

 Amazon has managed to translate their first-mover advantage into market share compared ahead of the early followers.
 Among the competitors, Google is said to be investing heavily in their cloud business to catch-up.
 Microsoft is stated as the only competitor with a comparable comprehensive offering in Gartner’s comparative study (magic quadrant) with Google having some (and IBM a lot of) catching up to do.